adhocore/php-cron-expr/readme.md

 - Lightweight Cron expression parser library for PHP.
-- Very fast because it bails early in case a segment doesnt match.
+- Very **fast** because it bails early in case a segment doesnt match.
+- Real [benchmark](https://github.com/adhocore/php-cron-bench) shows it is about 6.48x to 9.69x faster than `mtdowling/cron-expression`

 ## Installation